 People with antisocial personality disorder are often easily provoked and physically aggressive because they have problems controlling their impulses and do not appreciate the effect of their actions on others.

 They have a shorter life expectancy than the general population.

-For doctors to diagnose antisocial personality disorder, people must persistently disregard the rights of others, as shown by at least three of the following:
+For doctors to diagnose antisocial personality disorder, people must persistently disregard the rights of others, as shown by at least 3 of the following: